algolia/instantsearch/docgen/src/guides/customization.md

 (rendering) => (widgetParameters) => Widget
 ```

-We will cover two examples in this guide, a menu as dropdown and a second one to display hits with having a custom message every 5 results.
+We will cover two examples in this guide:
+ - how to display a menu as a dropdown
+ - how to enhance the displayed results based on what Algolia answers

 Don't be scared! let's go together step by step on how to write a custom widget.